 Visiting the Snow Monkeys

-A Hakuba ski holiday provides the perfect opportunity to visit the snow monkeys, and Japan Ski Experience will be happy to arrange a full day excursion to the Snow Monkey Park as part of your holiday package.HAKUBA ACCOMMODATION
+A Hakuba ski holiday provides the perfect opportunity to visit the snow monkeys, and Japan Ski Experience will be happy to arrange a full day excursion to the Snow Monkey Park as part of your Japan ski holiday.HAKUBA ACCOMMODATION